Study of the strong interaction among hadrons with correlations at the LHC: Outlook

 On the theoretical side, the predictions from HAL QCD Collaboration~\cite{Morita:2019rph} provide the $^{1}S_{0}$ channel of the $\Omega$--$\Omega$ interaction alone.
 This is the channel with the smallest contribution (weight 1/16), and an attractive interaction is also expected for the $^{5}S_{2}$ channel (weight 5/16), but the calculations are not available yet.

-A projection of the measurement of the $\Omega$--$\Omega$ correlation function with the ALICE Run 3 data is represented by the black points in Fig. \ref{fig:OmegaOmega} (left panel), and it is compared with the Coulomb-only scenario (red curve), and three different curves with the additional strong interaction predicted by the HAL QCD Collaboration.
+A projection of the measurement of the $\Omega$--$\Omega$ correlation is represented by the black points in Fig. \ref{fig:OmegaOmega} (left panel), and it is compared with the Coulomb-only scenario (red curve), and three different curves with the additional strong interaction predicted by the HAL QCD Collaboration.
 One can see that for the lattice calculations ($^{1}S_{0}$ channel) there are substantial differences in the expected correlation function considering different integration times (t/a parameter).
 This is true in particular for a very small source like the one expected for $\Omega$--$\Omega$ pairs in pp collisions, with a radius of around $ r = 0.8 $ fm, and it is shown by the green, black and blue lines, that represent the calculations for t/a = 16, t/a = 17, and t/a = 18, respectively.
 The simulated data follows the Coulomb + HAL QCD t/a= 17 scenario.

-With the ALICE Run 3 data, a precision of 31\% at a $k^*=25$\,\MeVc is expected in the correlation function using a bin width of 50 \MeVc.
+A precision of 31\% at a $k^*=25$\,\MeVc is expected in the correlation function using a bin width of 50 \MeVc.
 This would constitute a groundbreaking measurement of the $\Omega$--$\Omega$ interaction, delivering the first constraint on the lattice QCD calculations and with the potential for experimentally determining for the first time ever the sign of the strong interaction between $\Omega$--$\Omega$ pairs.